Categorized | Features

 I made a personal decision that I would not let the fear of losing my singing voice obscure my path to transition.
 Instead, I chose to get excited about how the confidence gained from pursuing my true male identity would positively impact my vocal performance skills.
 I started with a low dose of testosterone: 50mg every two weeks, increased by 50mg every three months.
 I knew that testosterone would deepen my range, and I was also prepared for some temporary loss of control.
 I would need to retrain the muscle memory in my larynx, since shaping the vocal folds and flexing the laryngeal muscles in a familiar way would not necessarily produce the same tone as I was used to.
 I was advised that practice and patience would help my voice adjust.

 Now after 20 months of HRT, the tonal quality of my voice sounds “whiskier” and sometimes I think this has sacrificed clarity but it’s also more rock ‘n’ roll sounding.
 I didn’t expect the loss of projection that I’ve experienced, but it’s returning with practice.
 Overall, the most difficult aspect of changing my singing voice has been gaining confidence with it again.
 It’s a mental adjustment that encompasses more than just my voice—it’s about confidently expressing my new (and not yet fully familiar) identity.
-All good things in all good time.

 Joshua KlippLearning to sing again post transition isn’t easy, but it can be done.
 Strengthen and stretch your vocal cords at a comfortable pace.
 Most importantly, however, be patient and kind with yourself and your voice.